 In summer 2018 I finished my Master’s Program in Chemical and Process Engineering at Graz University of Technology with distinction.
 During my master's thesis, where I used CFD-DEM simulations to study the sedimentation behavior of wet gas-particle systems, I was a visiting student research collaborator at Princeton University.
-After the completion of my Master’s degree I started my PhD program at the Institute of Process- and Particle Engineering at Graz University of Technology, where I am currently employed as Project Assistant.
+After the completion of my Master’s degree I started my PhD program at the Institute of Process- and Particle Engineering at Graz University of Technology, where I am currently employed as Research and Teaching Assistant.